It's easy to lose track of the seasons here in Phoenix, where flowers bloom all year long and palm trees don't shed their leaves.

 But Sunday night ushered in the first real chill of the season, with temperatures dropping all the way down into the 50's.
-I know that kind of weather is child's play for most of the country, but for the boyfriend and I it was more than enough reason to grab slippers and robes and to light a fire in the fireplace.
+I know that kind of weather is child's play for the rest of the country, but for The Husband and I, it was more than enough reason to grab slippers and robes and light a fire in the fireplace.

-Lily was especially thankful for the fire.
+Lily, our smallest dog, was especially thankful for the fire.

-So while I've definitely got big plans for the coming weeks (turkey and yams and pie, oh my!) the keyword here is “soon.”
-After all the Halloween candy and sweets from the past few weeks, I'm in desperate need of a calorie break.
-Nothing is going to stop me from indulging this holiday season, but I need to mix in a few more sensible means to prepare for the calorie onslaught that’s surely coming.
+So while I've definitely got big plans for the coming weeks (chicken and ribs and steaks, oh my!) the keyword here is “soon.”
+After all the Valentine's Day candy and sweets from the past few weeks, I'm in desperate need of a calorie break before we start the next round.

-This is where Parmesan Baked Tomatoes come in.
+And that, my friends, is where Parmesan Baked Tomatoes come in.

 Parmesan Baked Tomatoes

 If you're craving pizza but not the calories, this easy baked tomato dish is like a pizza without the dough.
 Bakes fast and only has 4 ingredients!